MarieSchweiz/dvsty/_posts/2016-04-04-sea-is-rising.markdown

 ## Research

 My work is giving me the opportunity to do research in the whole world.
 I drew while i was traveling through Denmark.
-I visited the Oceaneum Stralsund and i had the chance to see William Turners Art.
+I visited the Oceaneum Stralsund and i had the chance to see William Turners art.

-## Feedback
+## people say

-> You can watch it for hours.
-Stephan H. - Robotic Engineer
+> You can watch it for hours. - Stephan H. Robotic Engineer

+> Its amazing!
+Just like you. - Eva B. Illustrator

 <img class="image-wide" src="/docs/2016_04_04-seawork/marie-schweiz_searwork_13.jpg" />

+* Acryl on Canvas
+* 2 x 3 meters